Why Companies Procrastinate Over SQL Server Upgrades

 SQL Server Upgrades Aren’t Really That Hard

 Despite all of the concern about difficulty and hours offline, the reality is a much brighter picture.
-Fortified Data’s experts find that SQL Server upgrades can be done quickly and easily.
+Fortified Data’s experts find that you can do an SQL Server upgrades quickly and easily.
 With time and planning, upgrades are virtually free of any risk of performance problems after the migration.

 “That’s why it’s critical to start thinking about having those conversations earlier, rather than letting it go, or waiting until you’re worried about audit violations,” says Gallentine.